-We are currently working with Alberta Health Services, The Alex, and other partners in the sector to test out pilot vaccination clinics as early as April 21, both in our main shelter and in our satellite shelter.
+We are working with Alberta Health Services, The Alex, and other partners in the sector to test out pilot vaccination clinics as early as April 21, both in our main shelter and in our satellite shelter.
 While the specifics surrounding these clinics have yet to be confirmed, it is our hope that we are able to use these initiatives as a means to vaccinate our population where they are at and reduce the barriers they may have in getting a vaccine.
-So far, we have been able to provide 259 vaccinations to clients through these pilots.
+So far, we have been able to provide 670 vaccinations to clients through these pilots.
 Of those vaccinations, 401 are first doses and 269 are second doses.
 This number will continue to grow as these clinics continue.
 We have also begun collaborating with those within our sector to support the vaccination rollout, and are proud of the outreach we can achieve by working together with our peers.

 Since March 2020, the DI has been on the frontline of the pandemic and we have been doing everything we can to prevent the spread.
 Taking guidance from Alberta Public Health, our response includes: